Living Earth Adult Foundations (LEAF)

 Nine Empowering Weekends in Community and Nature

-If the program is marked as FULL, please do register for the waiting list
+If the program is marked as FULL, please still register for the waiting list (no cost).
+We WILL be offering spots to folks on the waiting list, so please register.

 Re-Wilding and Re-Inspiring